The child understood from day one, without the family starting all over again.

 Adaptive definitions

-Tap a condition, and the definition is rephrased for you, as a teacher.
+Click on a disability and the definition is rephrased for you, as a teacher.

-The definitions can be listened to with one tap.
-Handy in the staff room.
+Definitions can be listened to with one tap.
+Handy on the move or while preparing a lesson.

 Up to date for life

-When the family edits the profile, it's up to date everywhere.
-You re-scan and that's it.
+When the family updates the profile, it is up to date everywhere.
+You scan again, that is all.

 Before.
 After.